Lennix/HappyAuction/readme.txt

     and 2*delay.
 Useful for slowing your script down to avoid input limit errors and being detected.
 Default value is 0.
     - delay:    delay in milliseconds. range: 0-60000

+- haSetLogin(name, password)
+    Enables automatic relogin.
+If a disconnect error occurs will attempt to relogin, restore state, and continue script.
+Note that only scripted state is restored. see example in Main.lua.
+    - name:     account name
+    - password: account password

 UTILITIES: